HDF5

 Parameters

-• fileName: a string indicating the HDF5 file name.
+• fileName: A STRING scalar indicating the HDF5 file name.

-• datasetName: the dataset name, i.e., the table name of type string.
-It can be obtained by using ls or lsTable.
+• datasetName: A STRING scalar indicating the dataset name, i.e., the table name.
+It can be obtained using ls or lsTable.

-• schema: a table with column names and data types of columns.
-If there is a need to change the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as an argument in loadHdf5Ex.
+• schema (optional): A table containing column names and types.
+To modify the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as a parameter in loadHdf5.

-• rowNum: an integer indicating the number of rows to read.
-If not specified, loadHdf5 will read until the end of data.
+• rowNum (optional): An integer indicating the number of rows to read from the HDF5 dataset.
+If not specified, the reading continues until the end of the dataset.

 Details